StefanJohnsen/pyOBJExplorer/README.md

 This parser's detailed approach ensures a nuanced and accurate portrayal of material properties, enhancing the visual fidelity of 3D models rendered from OBJ files.

 ![pv](https://pageview.vercel.app/?github_user=StefanJohnsen)

+## License
+This software is released under the MIT License terms.<br> Details and terms of this license can be found at: https://opensource.org/license/mit/<br><br>
+🌟 Supporting OBJExplorer: If you find OBJExplorer useful or interesting, please consider giving it a star on GitHub. <br>
+Starring helps increase the visibility of the project and shows appreciation for the work.
+It's a simple gesture that can make a big difference!